 GoodBarber’s design ideals have paved the way for a surprisingly flexible app-making experience.
 Allowing for team management is a nice addition that I’m surprised isn’t more common with other app makers.

-The latest update introduced a new editor that makes it easier than ever to customise your app.
+Every update we’ve reviewed introduced changes to the editor that makes it easier to customise your app.
 It’s a real joy to play around with different settings and see your app preview transform in real time.

-GoodBarber, with their flexibility, are great for a wide range of app types too.
+GoodBarber, with their flexibility, are great for a wide range of app, especially ecommerce and CMS-based apps.
 For example, if you want to create any kind of digital publication, they have some of the best features out there.
 Perhaps I’d try another app maker, though, for ecommerce.